aws-samples/amazon-ebs-migration-utility/README.md

 ![First Run](images/lambda-first-run.png)

+ The first time the Lambda is run, it will capture the current state of your EBS gp2 volumes.
+If new gp2 volumes are added after the first run, perform a [clean up](#clean-up) and re-deploy the app.
 Depending on how many gp2 volumes are present in your AWS account and target region, the Lambda may take anywhere from a few seconds to a couple of minutes to complete.
 Please note that even though the Lambda function may complete in a couple of minutes, depending on how large your gp2 volumes are, the upgrade will be running in the background and may take a couple of hours to complete.
 There is no limit to the number of times you can invoke your Lambda function.
 Please wait at least 60 seconds before each Lambda function invocation.
 As mentioned earlier, the first execution will kick off the upgrade from gp2 to gp3.
 The subsequent runs after the first run will do a status check on the state of your gp2/gp3 volumes and will send out an email (via SNS) with a summary of the results.

  ![Next Run](images/lambda-subsequent-runs.png)